ngokevin/angle/README.md

 Quickly create a component JavaScript file from a simple template locally in the working directory.
-Meant to be used to create create a component for an application.
+Meant to be used to create a component for an application.
 Not meant for publishing or sharing.

 ```